joyent/conch-api/docs/modules/Conch::Controller::User.md

 \* 'send\_mail' (defaulting to true), to send an email to the user with the new password

+Response uses the NewUser json schema (or UserError for some error conditions).

 ## deactivate

 Deactivates a user.
 System admin only.